linD026/Coroutine-in-C/README.md

 The routine
 ---
 First of all, define the job function you want to work.
-The variable used in the job function needs to be declared by `VAR_DEFINEn()` macro, which `n` is the number of the variable you want to declare.
+The variable is used in the job function which needs to be declared by `VAR_DEFINEn()` macro, The `n` is the number of the variable you want to declare.
-Also, the variable define must happen before the `cr_begin` macro.
+Also, the variable defines must happen before the `cr_begin` macro.

 ```cpp
 COROUTINE_DEFINE(myjob)